jrnd-io/jr-kafka-connect-source/README.md

  - _template_: A valid JR existing template name.
 For a list of available templates see: https://jrnd.io/docs/#listing-existing-templates
  - _topic_: target topic
- - _frequency_: Repeat the creation of a random message every X milliseconds.
+ - _frequency_: Repeat the creation of a random object every X milliseconds.
  - _objects_: Number of objects to create at every run.
 Default is 1.

 ## Install the connector